A Bayesian change point model for spatio-temporal data: Methods

 Three additional considerations are necessary for defining the model: choosing the spatial and temporal bases, the number of bases to use ($K$ and $L$), and the boundary values for the change point prior distributions.

-While using basis functions for the spatio-temporal dependence, the number of bases used has some trade-offs.
+The number of bases used for the spatio-temporal dependence has some trade-offs.
 In general, fewer bases make a smoother spatio-temporal process and is easier to fit computationally.
 In contrast, more bases are not as smooth and will be more sensitive to short-term changes in temperature, thus possibly overfitting the data.
 Examples of such basis function expansions are explored by, for example, \cite{Higdon2002, Lee2011, Sloan2017}.
-Additionally, because of the change points are being modeled in the mean process, care must be taken to ensure that the bases and $\bfX$ are not collinear.
+Additionally, because the change points are being modeled in the mean process, care must be taken to ensure that the bases and $\bfX$ are not collinear.

 We represent the temporal dependence using the Fourier basis function expansion.
 These basis functions are built from the Fourier series and Fourier transform \citep[see, e.g.,][]{Stein1971}.
 This representation of the basis function has been found to compare favorably to other common basis function expansions \citep{Konidaris2008} and is thus applicable to represent the periodic temporal dependence.
 The $\ell$th Fourier basis function at time $t$, $\xi_\ell(t)$, is defined as